 M.A.
 (California, Davis)

 Megan Kaminski is a poet and essayist.
-She also specializes in ecopoetics, 20th and 21st Century poetry and poetics, and contemporary nonfiction.
+Teaching and research interests include 20th and 21st Century poetry and poetics, queer ecology, and the environmental humanities.
 She is the author of two books of poetry, Deep City (Noemi Press, 2015) and Desiring Map (Coconut Books, 2012), with a third book Gentlewomen forthcoming from Noemi Press in 2020.
-Her poems and essays have appeared or are forthcoming in the American Poetry Review, The Atlantic, American Letters & Commentary, Denver Quarterly, Diagram, Seneca Review, and other journals.
+Her poems and essays have appeared in the American Poetry Review, The Atlantic, American Letters & Commentary, Denver Quarterly, Diagram, Seneca Review, and other journals.
 By exploring ideas of indeterminacy, rootedness, and resilience, her current book project, Withness, uses plant thinking as a model for response to our current moment and in thinking towards the future.

 More information and links to recent publications can be found at www.megankaminski.com

 Poetry and Poetics, Ecosomatics, Queer Ecology, Plant Studies, Nonfiction, and Environmental Humanities